 April also has this amazing practice that I’m totally going to steal, of taking fifteen minutes are every conference to just sit down and create a one-page takeaway sheet to process everything that’s happened.
 Even more importantly, she automates reminders three, six, and twelve months out to revisit her notes so she sure that the lessons she’s learned stick with her.
 April and Eric are really inspirational, amazing people, so be sure to check out the full episode.
 And take a look at smartpassiveincome.com/stopdrowning, an affiliate link that has a special offer for SPI listeners.

-Announcer: Welcome to the Smart Passive Income Podcast, where it's all about working hard now so you can sit back and reap the benefits later.
+Speaker 2: Welcome to the Smart Passive Income Podcast where it's all about working hard now so you can sit back and reap the benefits later.
 And now your host, he can't grow a beard even if his life depended on it, Pat Flynn.

-April and Eric, welcome to Smart Passive Income.
+Pat Flynn: April and Eric welcome to Smart Passive Income.
 Thank you so much for taking the time to be here today.

 April Perry: We're so excited Pat.

 Pat Flynn: I'm so stocked to chat with you about your journey and also, you had both attended FlynnCon this past year, which was really amazing to see you there and you have a lot of advice for people because you go to these events quite often and you've been able to figure out how to get the most out of them.
 So, stick around because we're going to talk a lot about that.

 Pat Flynn: But I want to talk a lot about both of you first, you have this amazing brand at LearnDoBecome.com.
 And you teach a lot of people how to essentially stop drowning in all the mess of life sometimes and all the piles of stuff that kind of pile up in our lives.
 How did you both get started in doing this?